ZECHEESELORD/buh/docs/perplayerdata.md

 Then call viewer.showPlayer(plugin, target)

-Paper will resend PLAYER_INFO for that viewer, which your ProtocolLib listener will rewrite.
+Paper will resend PLAYER_INFO for that viewer, which your PacketEvents listener will rewrite.

-Manually send a synthetic PLAYER_INFO packet only to that viewer:
+Manually send a synthetic PLAYER_INFO_UPDATE packet only to that viewer:

-Use ProtocolManager.createPacket(PacketType.Play.Server.PLAYER_INFO)

-Populate:

-actions set containing EnumWrappers.PlayerInfoAction.UPDATE_DISPLAY_NAME

-playerInfoDataLists with entries for all online players, each already rewritten with your alias logic

-Send it:
+Build a `WrapperPlayServerPlayerInfoUpdate` with action `UPDATE_DISPLAY_NAME`, then send it with:

-protocolManager.sendServerPacket(viewer, packet)
+PacketEvents.getAPI().getPlayerManager().sendPacket(viewer, packet)

 I would pick option two for cleanliness once you are comfortable, and option one as the quick and dirty version while you experiment.